Alpine Club of Canada: Climbing competition

-Since the advent of sport climbing competitions on artificial surfaces in the mid-1980s, the Alpine Club of Canada has sanctioned (first through the UIAA, and since 2007 through the IFSC) national competitions and an international team.
+Since the advent of sport climbing competitions on artificial surfaces in the mid-1980s, the Alpine Club of Canada had sanctioned (first through the UIAA, and since 2007 through the IFSC) national competitions and an international team.
 The first Canadian national championships were held in 1988 onstage in a theatre at the Banff Centre.
-Wholly as a part of the ACC, Climbing Escalade Canada (CEC) is a committee responsible for the regulation and development of the sport in Canada and by Canadians abroad.
-The CEC is working toward recognition by Sport Canada as the national sports organization for competitive climbing, by bringing together provincial sports organizations [currently established in the provinces of Nova Scotia, Quebec, Ontario, Alberta and British Columbia.
-Canadians have been relatively successful internationally in the disciplines of Lead and Bouldering, with a legacy of athletes including the Weldon sisters and most recently Sean McColl.
+In 2014, Climbing Escalade Canada (CEC) took over responsibility for the regulation and development of the sport in Canada and by Canadians abroad.
+The CEC is recognized by Sport Canada as the national sports organization for competitive climbing, by bringing together provincial and territorial sports organizations (currently established in Yukon and in each Canadian province other than Prince Edward Island and Saskatchewan).
+Canadians have been relatively successful internationally in the disciplines of Lead and Bouldering, with a legacy of athletes including the Weldon sisters and most recently Sean McColl and Alannah Yip.

 The Alpine Club of Canada also regulates the competitive sports of ice-climbing (through the UIAA) and ski-mountaineering (through the International Ski Mountaineering Federation).